russia has launched a full-scale war in Ukraine. Donate to support Ukraine and protect the world’s peace.

 How many pages is Dear Ijeawele, or A Feminist Manifesto in Fifteen Suggestions and when was it published?

-Dear Ijeawele spans approximately 64 pages and was published in March 2017.
-This concise format makes it ideal for readers seeking quick, impactful insights into feminist principles.
+Dear Ijeawele has approximately 64 pages and was published on March 7, 2017.
+This concise format allows readers to quickly absorb its key messages and suggestions.

-What can I learn from Dear Ijeawele, or A Feminist Manifesto in Fifteen Suggestions?
+How can I apply the suggestions from Dear Ijeawele, or A Feminist Manifesto in Fifteen Suggestions?